testuko/SMHPlus-Guide/docs/guide/skinconfig/ColorGrade.md

 1. create a folder for the specified-ID：`../Gameplay/[IDself's rootPath]/ColorGrading/`

 3. in that folder, name the images `dash[X].png`, where [X] is the number of dashes the color grade should apply to.
-   * For example, if I had a 0-dash color grade, I would name the file `../Gameplay/[IDself's rootPath]/ColorGrading/dash0.png`
+   * For example, if you had a 0-dash color grade, you would name the file `../Gameplay/[IDself's rootPath]/ColorGrading/dash0.png`
    * You can grab the base game's color grades from `Celeste/Content/Graphics/ColorGrading/none.png`

 4. Pick the color you want to replace on the sprite of specified-ID, find that color on the color grade, and then replace it with the color you want for that dash count.